lumeland/lume.land/docs/overview/installation.md

 </lume-code>

-Now you can run Lume with `deno task build` (to build the site) or `deno task serve` (to build and start a local server).
+You can run Lume with `deno task build` (to build the site) or `deno task serve` (to build and start a local server).

 ## Install Lume globally on your computer

-Other way to install Lume is by executing the following command:
+It's also possible to install Lume globally by executing the following command:

 ```sh
 deno run -A https://deno.land/x/lume/install.ts
 ```

-Once installed, you will have the `lume` command.
+Once installed, you have the `lume` command.
 To update Lume to the latest version, use the command:

 ```sh